MDAnalysis/MDAnalysis.github.io/_posts/2022-12-9-Aya-gsoc-final-report.md

 ---
 layout: post
-title: GSoC Report: "Adding a new guessing methodology for molecular systems properties in MDAnalysis"
+title: "GSoC Report: Adding a new guessing methodology for molecular systems properties in MDAnalysis"
 ---